X

 When you have a working knowledge of the fundamental gender and article rules, you’ll know how to use the correct articles and enhance your overall German language skills.

-If you want to get all these tips in a nice, haptic format i.e. in form of a book, I can recommend DerDieDas Book.
+If you want to get all these tips in a nice, haptic format i.e. in form of a book, I can recommend DerDieDas Book but you don’t need to spend any money on the German articles.
+I got you covered.
+I just like the guys that created that book, that’s all.
+I don’t even get a share.

 When learning German, one of the fundamental challenges is mastering the correct usage of articles.
 Unlike English, German nouns are assigned a gender: masculine, feminine, or neuter.